 We consider the types of insurance you may need when starting a new business.
-If you are starting, or have recently started a business in the London area we, at Tish Press & Company, can provide you with any further information you require.
+If you are starting, or have recently started a business in the Shenfield area we, at Tish Press & Company, can provide you with any further information you require.

 When starting a new business, you will no doubt recognise the need for insurance.
 It can provide compensation and peace of mind should things go wrong but can also represent a significant cost.